Gallery-of-Kaeon/United-C/README.md

     npx kaeon-united ucc read hello.uc

-_Note: You must have gcc and make installed for this command to work._
+_Note: You must have gcc, make, and Node.js installed for this command to work._

 <h2 align="center">The Common C Convention</h2>